-In addition, we must not forget that “Star Wars: Legion” is a game (product) that is produced by a Fantasy Flight Games (Brand Entity and Manufacturer), for which we must consider all those entities and actions that are normally related to products (and the Shopping Graph): reviews of blogs, specialized magazines, YouTube video channels, and the experts, journalists, and Creators who carry them out.
+In addition, we must not forget that “Star Wars: Legion” is a game (product) that is produced by Fantasy Flight Games (Brand Entity and Manufacturer), for which we must consider all those entities and actions that are normally related to products (and the Shopping Graph): reviews of blogs, specialized magazines, YouTube video channels, and the experts, journalists, and Creators who carry them out.

-In addition, speaking of Messy Middle, the entity analysis work offers us the map of all the probable paths that the Search Journey can take both forward and backward and, thus, the guide to target all the Messy Middles related to our products and brand.
+In addition, speaking of Messy Middle, the entity analysis work offers us the map of all the probable paths that the Search Journey can take both forward and backwards and, thus, the guide to target all the Messy Middles related to our products and brand.

 Finally, speaking of Brand, this should always be considered as our nuclear entity, with which all the others that we will be targeting with our SEO strategy are related.

-For this reason, the concepts of E-A-T (Expertise, Authoritativeness, and Trustworthiness) are so essential, because the more we know how to provide our brands with positive signs of E-A-T, the more the relationships between the Brand entity and the entities “products”, “services”, “ things” associated to it… will be considered relevant and worthy of being rewarded not only with greater visibility in search results, but also the ideal for all SEO could be realized: the synonymy between brand and products/resources in the minds of those who search in Google.
+For this reason, the concepts of E-A-T (Expertise, Authoritativeness, and Trustworthiness) are so essential, because the more we know how to provide our brands with positive signs of E-A-T, the more the relationships between the Brand entity and the entity’s “products”, “services”, “ things” associated to it… will be considered relevant and worthy of being rewarded not only with greater visibility in search results but also the ideal for all SEO could be realized: the synonymy between brand and products/resources in the minds of those who search in Google.

-Going back to the questions I asked at the beginning, it is clear that the Messy Middle tells us that the classic concept of linear conversion funnel TOFU, MOFU, and BOFU is outdated.
+Going back to the questions I asked at the beginning, it is clear that Messy Middle tells us that the classic concept of linear conversion funnel TOFU, MOFU, and BOFU is outdated.

-Another clear thing is that complaining about “0 click SERPs” is legitimate when it implies blaming some clear monopolistic behavior of Google, but it also means that how Google has changed the very concept of search is not fully understood.
+Another clear thing is that complaining about “0 click SERPs” is legitimate when it implies blaming some clear monopolistic behaviour of Google, but it also means that how Google has changed the very concept of search is not fully understood.